-The surface shall be prepared by shot blasting, or shall be scarified and followed by either shot blasting or sand blasting.
+The surface shall be prepared by shot blasting, or shall be scarified and followed by shot blasting.
 Scarification shall be to a nominal depth of 1/4 inch (5 mm).
 In either case, the preparation shall be of an extent to remove all dirt, oil, and other foreign materials, as well as any laitance or loose material from the surface and edges against which new concrete is to be placed.